Free EIN Lookup: 7 Simple Ways to Finding Your EIN

 Check the EIN Confirmation Letter

 Depending on your application process, you might have also received your EIN via fax or mail.
-If so, try to find the letter in your paperwork before opting for other methods.
+If so, try to find the letter in your paperwork before opting for other methods, since it’s the prime way federal tax ID lookup a company can use.

 Check Other Places EIN May Be Recorded

 If your company has been active on the market for a considerable amount of time, chances are you’ll find the EIN somewhere in your records.
-There are numerous procedures that require the use of an EIN, so find one of the following:
+Numerous procedures require the use of an EIN, so find one of the following documents for your company’s tax ID number lookup:

 Contact the IRS

 If you cannot find your tax ID anywhere, you can always request an EIN number lookup directly from the IRS.
-Use the Business and Specialty Tax Line—800-829-4933.
-The regular hours of operation are from 7 a.m. to 7 p.m., Monday through Friday.
+Call the IRS Business & Specialty Tax Line at 800‑829‑4933, Monday–Friday, 7 a.m. to 7 p.m.
+Eastern Time (ET).

 Keep in mind that you will need to prove your identity as a business owner, a partner, or a corporate officer, so be ready to answer some questions.